pacheco20222/sunwise-url-web-app/README.md

    npm run dev
    ```

-   Frontend will be available at http://localhost:5173
+   Frontend will be available at http://localhost:5173 (or the next available port if 5173 is in use)

+   > **Note:** Vite will automatically use the next available port (5174, 5175, etc.) if 5173 is occupied.
+Check the terminal output for the actual URL and update your backend `.env` file's `CORS_ALLOWED_ORIGINS` accordingly.

 ## Usage

 ### Creating Public URLs

-1. Navigate to the home page (http://localhost or http://localhost:5173)
+**With Docker:** Navigate to http://localhost (nginx on port 80)

+**Without Docker:** Navigate to http://localhost:5173 (or your Vite dev server port)
 2. Enter a long URL in the input field
 3. Click "Shorten URL"
 4. Copy the generated short URL